scala/docs.scala-lang/_sips/sips/2022-02-25-pattern-matching-with-named-fields.md

 object User:
   class UserMatching(user: User):
     def _1 = user.name
+    def _name = user.name

+    @deprecatedName
+    def _oldName = user.name.toUpperCase
     ...

-    def _name = user.name
-    inline def _age = _2
+  def unapply(user: User) = UserMatching(user)
 ```

 Pro:

-* allows to add more fields
+* allows to have more named fields than positional fields
 * allows `@deprecatedName`
-* is the only desugaring, that doesn't use string literals

 Con:

 * How to detect that a name means the same as a position?
 Maybe detect simple patterns like the last line in the example?
-* long and verbose, without any shortcuts in sight
+* It's long and verbose, without any shortcuts in sight.
-* An underscore at the beginning of a name is an unheard of pattern, even in Scala.
+* An underscore at the beginning of a name isn't an unheard of pattern, even in Scala.
 This could accidentally expose fields, which weren't suppose to become fields.

 #### Annotated `unapply` method